 Bianca Belair is quickly becoming one of the more high-profile women to compete at WrestleMania.
 While her first outing was a Battle Royal appearance, she headlined Night One of WrestleMania 37, winning the SmackDown Womens Championship.
 One year later, she won the Raw Womens Championship.

 Becky Lynch has only a middling record at WrestleMania, with two wins and four losses.
 However, her biggest win was in the main event of WrestleMania XXXV, defeating both Charlotte Flair and Ronda Rousey to capture both sets of Womens Championships.

 WWE Hall of Famer Eddie Guerrero had a mixed experience, defeating Test for the European title and Kurt Angle for the World Title and having three losses (Too Cool & Chyna, Team Angle and Rey Mysterio).
 Still, the sight of he and Chris Benoit closing out WrestleMania XX was a huge moment for both men.

 Rey Mysterio has four WrestleMania wins to his credit.
 The Master Of The 619 defeated Chavo Guerrero, Randy Orton and Kurt Angle, John Bradshaw Layfield and CM Punk.
-In addition, Mysterio has suffered four losses, including to Matt Hardy, Chavo Guerrero, Cody Rhodes and most recently to Samoa Joe.
+In addition, Mysterio has suffered six losses, including to Matt Hardy, Chavo Guerrero, Cody Rhodes, Samoa Joe and The Miz & Logan Paul.